zainansari0417/csci3055u-project-template/README.md

 ```
 not True -- False
 ```
-> in the example above, "not" is a function which takes an argument and reverses it
+> in the example above, "not" is a function which takes an argument and reverses it.

 ```
 "hello world"